 By Skyler Gomez | On | Comments (0)

 Gertrudis Gómez de Avellaneda y Arteaga (March 23, 1814 – February 1, 1873), a Cuban-born Spanish writer, was considered one of the greatest romantic poets of the nineteenth century.
-Presented here are ten poems by Gertrudis Gómez de Avellaneda, both in their original Spanish (poemas) and in English translation, exploring her views on religion and romance.
+Presented here is a selection of poems by Gertrudis Gómez de Avellaneda, both in their original Spanish (poemas) and in English translation, exploring her views on religion and romance.

 Much of the themes in Avellaneda’s work focuses on her experiences living in a male-dominated society.
 She also wrote about themes of love, feminism, an evolving world, and her experience being exiled from Cuba.